-Why DMAIC?
+DMAIC is an acronym for Define, Measure, Analyze, Improve, Control.
 It provides a systematic way to approach a problem.
-Using the DMAIC methodology to structure an effort to solve a problem helps prevent skipping steps, which can lead to poor solutions.
+Using the DMAIC methodology to structure a problem-solving effort helps prevent skipping steps, which can lead to poor solutions.

 While is seems foreign at first, when you look more closely at it, the DMAIC methodology follows a logical flow.
 In fact, there is a good chance you already follow these steps when solving problems on your own.
 You probably come up with some sort of problem definition, research the problem, dive into the details, and then come up with a solution.
 DMAIC simply formalizes what you already know.